 WHAT WE DO:

-We are a grassroots movement of tens of thousands of activists, experts, and health workers in all 50 states.
-Sparked by the Coronavirus pandemic, our goal is to take political action to repeal and replace deadly policies that cause cycles of pandemics that disproportionately impact the already poor and sick.
-We also host dynamic online teach-ins ("web-ins") that bring together activists, practitioners, and scholars to discuss pressing issues of health and human rights.
-Lastly, we train grassroots organizing leaders to mobilize their communities for shared action.
+We are a U.S.-based grassroots movement of tens of thousands of activists, COVID survivors and people who have lost loved ones, experts, and health workers in all 50 states.
+Sparked by the Coronavirus pandemic, and launched during the first week of lock-down, our goal is to take political action to repeal and replace deadly policies that cause cycles of pandemics that disproportionately impact the already poor and sick.
+We organize to pressure the White House and Congress, with protests, birddog actions, and more than 100 grassroots meetings with Members of Congress each month.
+We host dynamic online teach-ins ("web-ins") that bring together activists, practitioners, and scholars to learn about pressing issues of health and human rights and how to take action.
+We train grassroots organizing leaders to mobilize their communities for shared action.

 Right to Health's Statement Against Racial Violence